i-Am-GhOsT/i-Am-GhOsT/README.md

 - 🎓 B.Tech in 👨🏻‍💻 Computer Science And Engineering.

-- 🌱 I’m currently learning **Data Structure & Algorithms, HLD, LLD, System Design**
+- 🌱 I’m currently learning **Data Structure & Algorithms, HLD, LLD, System Design, Data Science**

-- 👯 I’m looking to collaborate on **Open Source Contibutions, Be a Part Of Startup, Making Something From Scratch, Build a Side Hustle/ a Business**
+- 👯 I’m looking to collaborate on **Open Source Contibutions, Be a Part Of Startup, Making Something From Scratch, Build a side Hustle/ a business**

 - 💬 Ask me about **Operating System, Virtualization, Networking, OOPs, Data Ware Housing, ETL, DevOps, Auomation, Linux Administration, Anything related to Computers and technology**